arokem/motion_th/documentation.rst

 are over, the desktop will reappear on the screen on which the stimulus was displayed.

+Another version of the program, 'motion_th_train' is meant for the initial training of the subjects and in order to acquaint them with the task.
+This is run in exactly the same way, except everything is stretched in time (long stimuli, followed by a long response period).

 Parameters
 ==========

-The parameters of the experiment are set in the file 'motion_th_params.m'.
+The parameters of the experiment are set in the file 'motion_th_params.m' (and in 'motion_th_train_params').
 The first few lines of this file contain the parameters which most often are changed.
 The stimParams.locat can be set to '1', or to '2', which will determine which in which of two possible locations (upper left and bottom right, OR upper right and bottom left) the coherent dot motion, on which the subjects perform a judgment, is presented.
 The stimParams.dotDirections can be set to linspace(45,315,4), which will then contain all 4 oblique directions.
 Alternatively, it can be set to linspace (some_direction, some_direction, 4), which will repeat the same direction four times in the four blocks of the experiment.
 In the pre- and post-testing, use both locations and the four oblique directions.
 During training, comment this line and uncomment the line in which the directions are set to just one direction.
 Also - in training, use only one of the two locations.

 Setting the display
 ===================